This site may contain affiliated links. Please see my disclosure to satisfy your curiosity.

 stole borrowed from our fellow Army comrades.

-Actually, as a Ranger, I need to support my fellow Rangers by participating in everything our public land offers, from land access to Ranger tours.
+As a Ranger, I have to support my fellow Rangers by participating in everything our public land offers, from land access to Ranger tours.
 If I am not doing it and following all the rules, with an extra heaping of common curtesy, how can I expect anyone else to?